4.5 Adapting Behaviors

 for each different type of route, despite the over-arching behavioral logic (the contexts and qualifications) generally being the same.

-The final needed to fully realize this objective will be discussed later, but the implementation can be updated with behavior adaptation to prepare for that.
+The final concept of abstraction needed to fully realize this objective will be discussed later, but the implementation can be updated with behavior adaptation to prepare for that.
 Specifically, the detail of exactly what a specific Console Log Route

 does can be extracted from Perform Console Logging